 Outcomes include: dropout prevention; recovery of out-of-school youth; increased student graduation rates for students at risk of failure of completing high school; educational, emotional, and counseling services; support for foster youth; diversion from the criminal justice system; and support for pregnant and parenting students.

 Base funding for county community schools is either the base revenue rate of the referring school district or the county’s juvenile court school rate, depending on how the student was assigned to the county community school and the age of the student.
 The standard minimum school day for county community schools is 240 minutes of instruction.
 The minimum school day for pupils in attendance in approved vocational education and work experience programs is 180 minutes, which shall be calculated on the basis of the average number of minutes of attendance during not more than 10 consecutive days in which classes are conducted.

-Although the Educational Options, Student Support, and American Indian Education Office does not have specific reports on the efficacy of county community schools, it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
+Although the California Department of Education does not have specific reports on the efficacy of county community schools, a research paper and compendium of resources entitled Zero Dropouts for California is available.
 This paper contains information regarding the dropout crisis; recommendations for the State, counties, districts, and the California Department of Education; and an extensive bibliography of resources.